microsoft/tolerant-php-parser/docs/Traversal.md

 $arr = iterator_to_array($it, true);
 ```

-The `true` ensures that the array is indexed numerically and not by Iterator keys (otherwise Nodes later Nodes with the same key will override previous).
+The `true` ensures that the array is indexed numerically and not by Iterator keys (otherwise later Nodes with the same key will override previous Nodes).